 Here’s an easy recipe to dress up that humble rutabaga.
 Herb roasted rutabagas are a savory side dish that will beat that potato craving!
 They’re A super low-carb and low-FODMAP potato alternative.

 I’ve been known to sneak some potatoes into my keto diet every now and then.
 I practice a targeted keto diet, so I work these in after a hard workout.
 Really, tater tots are my favorite comfort food – now my secret’s out!
 But recently, I’ve come across the absolute BEST tater alternative, which in my opinion, is the humble rutabaga.

 Rutabagas are incredibly savory with an earthy undertone.
 They make a delicious low carb potato substitute.
 You can use them as a mashed potato substitute by making an amazing Colcannon or Skordalia.
 This chunky roasted rutabaga side dish can also be drizzled with Cilantro Lime Dressing to give it a zesty kick.
 It’s one of the most versatile sauces to have in your fridge.
+Or, top with a few spoonfuls of Mexican Chimichurri or Red Chimichurri Sauce – you may just have a new favorite.
 And if you happen to be missing the creamy-butteriness of mashed potatoes (which I do from time to time), this is the perfect dish to satisfy that craving with a tiny fraction of the carbs.